soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-attachments-policies.md

 ## Step 2: Set up (or edit) an ATP Safe Attachments policy

-1. As a global administrator or security administrator, go to [https://protection.office.com](https://protection.office.com) and sign in with your work or school account.
+1. Go to [https://protection.office.com](https://protection.office.com) and sign in with your work or school account.

 2. In the Office 365 Security &amp; Compliance Center, in the left navigation pane, under **Threat management**, choose **Policy** \> **Safe Attachments**.